 A meteorite is a natural object that originated in outer space.
 Following an impact with Earth's surface it has survived without being destroyed.

-Whilst still in space the object is called a meteoroid but once it enters the Earth's atmosphere resistance to air causes it to heat up and emit light hence forming a fireball.
-The object is then becomes known as a meteor or shooting star.
+Whilst still in space the object is called a meteoroid.
+Once it enters Earth's atmosphere resistance to air causes it to heat up and emit light hence forming a fireball.
+It then becomes known as a meteor or shooting star.

 Most meteorites are fragments that have come away as two asteroids collide.
-Asteroids are irregular shaped rocks that orbit the sun and there are many thousands in our solar system.
+Asteroids are irregular shaped rocks that orbit the sun.
+There are many thousands in our solar system.

-When used in alternative therapies because their healing properties include being able to balance energy, improve endurance and help deal with the effects of sadness.
-In many cultures they're looked upon as being a sacred object.
+When used in alternative therapies a meteorite is said to balance energy, improve endurance and help deal with the effects of sadness.
+In many cultures they're looked upon as being sacred.

 The iron nickel meteorite in our photograph is on display in the Smithsonian National Museum of Natural History, Washington D.C.
-The photo is clickable and redirects to the original image.
+The photo is clickable and redirects to the original non-compressed image.